Blog-Reference and Blog-Reference on Nov 18

 Of course not!
 Don’t they know in New York University the full title of the Prize?
 It is: “Bank of Sweden Prize in Economic Sciences in Memory of Alfred Nobel.”
 Sciences (plural) and NOT pseudoscience.

-There seems to be widespread confusion about the scientific status of economics nowadays.#2 One thing, though, is certain, Romer is NOT a scientist but just another standup comedian in the Circus Maximus.
+There seems to be widespread confusion about the scientific status of economics nowadays.#2 One thing, though, is certain, Romer is NOT a scientist but just another stand-up comedian in Circus Maximus.

 By the way, I really hadn’t planned to trash Sandwichman. . . .
-It just sort of happened.
+It just sorts of happened.

-#2 For details of the big picture see cross-references Scientific Incompetence and cross-references Failed/Fake scientists and cross-references The representative economist.
+#2 For details of the big picture see cross-references Scientific Incompetence and cross-references Failed/Fake Scientists and cross-references The Representative Economist and cross-references Political Economics/Stupidity/Corruption.